-Both of which involve working with our Animal Keeping sections on a voluntary basis.
+Both of which involve working with our animal keeping sections on a voluntary basis.

 We also offer Industrial Placements for undergraduate students studying for a degree with a year in industry (sandwich degree courses).
 These are placed with our Science or Field Programmes teams and involve undertaking a main research project during the 12-month placement.

-Please note no direct animal contact takes place during the Industrial Placements.
+We cannot accommodate any further placements or work experience.
 Please note that all placements are voluntary and unpaid.

-We are pleased to work with MPLOY Solutions to arrange the placements, and as spaces are limited we are only able to offer places to students at schools who work with MPLOY.
+We’re pleased to offer a number of work experience places to Year 10 students between February and July.
+We work with MPLOY Solutions to arrange the placements, and as spaces are limited we are only able to offer places to students at local schools who work with MPLOY.

 - Food & Beverage

 Students will assist with the presentation of pre-wrapped food and drinks (e.g. sandwiches, salads, sweets etc.), and help with clearing tables, cleaning floors and dishwasher operation.
 Students will also have the opportunity to interact with our visitors and learn about the importance of good customer care.

 There will be some opportunity to observe skilled catering staff at work and learn about food storage and hygiene protocol.